Afghan man convicted of terrorism; jury doesn’t link him to deadly Kabul airport attack

 "President Donald Trump described as 'the top terrorist'"

-"Afghans desperately seeking safety had swarmed Abbey Gate, a key airport entrance."
+"Afghans desperately seeking safety had swarmed Abbey Gate"

 "Trump mentioned his arrest during a joint address to Congress last March, calling Sharifullah 'the top terrorist responsible for that atrocity.'"

-✓ Comprehensive Sourcing: The article provides historical context, including the 2020 U.S.-Taliban deal, Biden’s withdrawal, and the timeline of Sharifullah’s detention and interrogation.
+Comprehensive Sourcing: The article provides detailed historical background on the U.S.-Taliban deal, the evacuation, and Sharifullah’s decade-long ISIS-K involvement, enriching context.

 "Trump, as a first-term president in February 2020, signed a deal with the Taliban militant group that called for the removal of all U.S. troops by May 2021."